aerhard/svg-vexflow-font-converter/README.md

 Alpha

+## Prerequisites

+A local installation of NodeJS and the Node Package Manager (npm).

 ## Installation

-From the root directory of the the converter, execute the following lines:
+If Grunt is not installed globally on your computer, run `npm install -g grunt`.
+Then, from the root directory of the converter, type:

 ```
 $ npm install -g bower grunt-cli